rg1994493/VP_Project/README.md

 ### Code:
 The code presented here is a Google Colab notebook, to run it enter the folder "Road_Lane_Detection(finalVersion)", this contains the final working version of the project.
 Besides that:
-- Make sure that you have the images of the dataset uploaded in your drive
+- Make sure that you have the images of the dataset uploaded in your drive, as well as the Colab notebook with the models.
 - Run the notebook step by step
 - If you want to try the models already saved, skip the training segments and go directly to the "load model" part and follow the instructions.